alexmacarthur/slide-element/README.md

 node    | `Node`   | A single HTML node to be slid open or closed options | `object` | Options to customize sliding animation.

+## Accessibility

+This library will respect the `prefers-reduced-motion` setting on a user's machine.
+When it's set to `reduce`, the sliding animation will be forced to a duration of `0`, making the respective elements open and close instantly.

 ## Gotchas

 This library strictly animates an element's `height` property.
 So, targeting an element with `padding` may cause some unexpected weirdness.
 To prevent this from happening, ensure that the target element itself is void of padding, and instead place it within a nested "wrapper" element.
 For example: